firesidefiction/firesidefiction.github.io/_drafts/2018.2/issue-55-may-2018/2018-05-15-the-paladin-protocol.md

 **I have adjusted the water to your preferred temperature.
 You will find a fresh outfit waiting for you in the receiving chute.
 Is there anything else I can assist you with?**

 _Reply: No, I’m fine.
-Thank you._ Aaryn pauses. _Actually…Command: Make me a patty—ackee and saltfish this time.
+Thank you._ Aaryn pauses. _Actually… Command: Make me a patty—ackee and saltfish this time.
 End transmission._

 Aaryn groans as they sit up, their joints creaking.
 They feel like a car ran them over, backed up, and ran them over again before they’d been left out to rot for a few hours and then popped into the microwave.
 In other words, another day ending with –y.
 Today, at least, Aaryn doesn’t have a headache.